Gray Anchoring: a New Computational Theory for Biological Color Constancy: Methods

-where $I^i$ is the reflected light (or the “image”) entering into the eyes, while $R^i$ is the spatial distribution of scene reflectances and $S^i$ denotes the spatial distribution of the source illumination in the $i^{th}$ channel.
-It should be noted that we use $r$, $g$, and $b$ to indicate the corresponding signals from L-, M- and S-cones in retina, and the $y$ represents the fused signal from L+M channel.
+where $I^i$ is the reflected light (or the “image”) entering into the eyes, while $R^i$ is the spatial distribution of scene reflectances and $C^i$ denotes the spatial distribution of the source illuminant in the $i^{th}$ channel.
+We use $r$, $g$, and $b$ to indicate the corresponding signals from L-, M- and S-cones in retina, and $y$ represents the fused signal from L+M channel.

-According to the well-known Weber–Fechner laws, the relationship between stimulus and perception is logarithmic \citep{fechner1966elements}.
-Therefore, the input signals should be firstly transformed into logarithmic space, i.e.,